 - How to Make Perfect Pan Fried Pork Chops with Pan Sauce

 - How To Make Keto Pork Chops – Super Crunchy Delicious

 - How To Make Italian Roast Pork Sandwich

 How To Smoke Prime Rib Roast On A Pellet Grill Recipe Below

-Prime Rib is my favorite roast to make for any special occasion.
+Prime Rib is my favorite roast to make for any special occasion and on holidays!
 This was the first time I cooked one on a pellet grill smoker and it turned out amazing!

 - 5lb Bone in Prime Rib Roast

 - 5 cloves Fresh Garlic Sliced in half